AU to join G20 as India boosts Global South – DW – 09/09/2023

 China is the largest trading partner for the African continent overall and the fourth-biggest source of international investment.
 Bilateral trade between China and Africa stood at about $282 billion in 2022, whereas trade between India and Africa stood at nearly $98 billion in 2022-23 according to government data from Beijing and New Delhi, respectively.

-"There is a degree of competition for influence in Africa — not only between India and China, but also other partners operating in the region such as the US, EU, Brazil, Turkey, UAE, Japan, Indonesia and so on," Bhatia said.
+"There is a degree of competition for influence in Africa — not only between India and China, but also other partners operating in the region such as the US, EU, Brazil, Turkey, UAE, Japan, Indonesia and so on," said Bhatia.

 International observers say officials from the US and EU would prefer to see India emerge as the more prominent ally of emerging economies.

-"China today stands in opposition to the West, whereas India sees itself as a bridge," Pants said.
+"China today stands in opposition to the West, whereas India sees itself as a bridge," said Pant.
 "It doesn't see itself or its priorities as antagonistic to the West.
 India's idea of global governance is to bring together the developed and developing world to face common challenges.
 India provides an alternative to China, which a lot of developing countries are more comfortable with."

 Beijing was supportive of the decision to admit the African Union to the G20 and the joint declaration at the summit.
 However, in a commentary posted online Saturday, the China Institutes of Contemporary International Relations think tank criticized India for having "created divisions and rivalries in the G20" and hosting the Global Voice of the South online summit earlier this year without inviting China.
 The CICIR accused India of "using its presidency of the G20 to act as a spokesperson for the Global South."